The Online Vocational English as a Second Language (VESL) Program

 Homeroom Class

-• Instruct in practical English skills
+• Teach practical English skills

 • Encourage active participation